 I knew I had an amazing version of the book read by Maurice Sendak saved on my Pinterest boards to kick start things.

 Everything else after that was going to be on a wing and a prayer.
 And by George, I pulled it off.

 After listening to the “Where the Wild Things Are” story, we drew a sketch of our own idea of what a wild thing would look like using geometric shapes as the guide for our drawings.

 While the kids drew, I scrambled to cut tan, dark brown, and gray paper into manageable squares.

 We zooooooooomed in on pages from the story using my Elmo/Enoboard and copied visual textures we saw on the creatures and elsewhere in the book.
 Our next unit was to be on texture, so this worked out perfectly.

 We ended class with most of the textures completed.
 Pfeew!

-As a result of all my running around like a chicken without a head, I decided that this lesson could be a lot more fun (and better planned out) if I could turn it into a fun roll-a-dice game.
+As a result of all my running around, I decided that this lesson could be a lot more fun (and better planned out) if I could turn it into a fun roll-a-dice game.
 So that’s what I did!